-This Official Statement has been prepared by the State acting by and through the Treasurer to provide certain information in connection with the original issuance and sale of the Highway Bonds , to be issued for the purpose of paying (i) costs of highway capital improvements, and (ii) costs of the issuance of the Highway Bonds.
+This Official Statement has been prepared by the State, acting by and through the Treasurer, to provide certain information in connection with the original issuance and sale of the Series N, Series O and Series P Highway Bonds (collectively, the "Highway Bonds").
+The Highway Bonds are to be issued for the purpose of (i) paying or refunding obligations previously issued to pay costs of highway capital improvements, and (ii) paying costs of the issuance of the Highway Bonds.

 All financial and other information presented in this Official Statement has been provided by the State from its official records, except for information expressly attributed to other sources.
 The presentation of information, including tables of receipts from taxes and other sources, is intended to show recent historical information and is not intended to indicate future or continuing trends in the financial or other positions of the State.
-No representation is made that past experience, as might be shown by that financial and other information will necessarily continue in the future.
+No representation is made that past experience, as might be shown by that financial and other information will necessarily continue in the future